wp-plugins/are-you-a-human/readme.txt

 1. Lightbox mode

 == Changelog ==
+= 1.4.10 =
+* Updated plugin description.

 = 1.4.2 =
 * Updated images.

 = 1.4.1 =
-* Fixed an issue causing the registration page of BuddyPress to not show PlayThru
+* Fixed an issue causing the registration page of BuddyPress to not show PlayThru.

 = 1.4.0 =
 * Added support for BuddyPress.